 There may be a range of reasons the NDIA or Local Area Coordinator is contacting you at the moment.

-- We are calling participants who are due for their scheduled plan review.
-During this call we will discuss with the participant their options, such as renewing or extending their current plan, or doing a full plan review if their circumstances have changed.
+- We are calling participants who are due for their scheduled plan reassessment.
+During this call we will discuss with the participant their options, such as renewing or extending their current plan, or doing a full plan reassessment if their circumstances have changed.

 - We are calling participants who have health, disability or circumstances which could make them more vulnerable during the Coronavirus pandemic.

-- We are continuing to work through our usual process for Assistive Technology items and quotes, or if you have requested a review of your plan.
+- We are continuing to work through our usual process for Assistive Technology items and quotes, or if you have requested a change to your plan.

 To protect your privacy, we will ask you some questions to identify you before we discuss your details